 A wait step waits for all previous steps to have successfully completed before allowing following jobs to continue.

 You can also configure the wait step to continue even if the previous steps failed.
-If the previous steps failed, the build will be marked as failed after the steps after the
+If steps failed, the build will be marked as failed only after any steps after the

 command.sh succeeds, both of the following command steps will be run.
 If